MarkBuffalo/Bible-Generator/README.md

 For SQL servers, you must have a ready-made connection string.

-Currently, most error-checking has been enabled, but SSL is not yet implemented.
+Currently, most error-checking has been added, but SSL is not yet implemented.